7 important considerations before buying a car

 When you purchase a car, you’re not just getting a vehicle: You’re taking on a whole host of legal contracts as well, from warranties to return policies.
 Figuring out your exact legal coverage can save you a lot of time and energy.

-Buying a car can feel like you’re making a lot of big decisions all at once.
+Buying a vehicle can feel like you’re making a lot of big decisions all at once.
 But it doesn’t have to be stressful.